liferay/liferay-docs/developer/frameworks/articles/user-associated-data/gdpr_documentation.markdown

 The `search` method takes the following parameters:

-- `userId` - the userId of the user whose data is being acted on.
+- `userId` - the `userId` of the User whose data is being acted on.
 - `groupIds` - this is an array of groupIds used to filter which data is shown by which groups it is associated with.
 In the case that no groupIds are given (it can be null), the search method should return data that is not scoped to any given group.
 - `keywords` - this will be whatever is typed into the search bar.
 The search method should filter by whatever fields are relevant for the given entity.
 - `orderByField` - the name of the field used to sort the results.
 This will be one of the names returned by `getSortingFieldNames`.